 On September 8, 1998, the Company's Board of Directors declared a dividend distribution of Common Stock Purchase Rights (individually, a "Right" and collectively, the "Rights"), thereby creating a Stockholder Rights Plan (the "Plan").
 The dividend was payable to the stockholders of record on September 25, 1998.
 Each Right entitles the stockholder of record to purchase from the Company that number of common shares having a combined market value equal to two times the Rights exercise price of \$45.
-The Rights are not exercisable until the distribution date, which will be the earlier of a public announcement that a person or group of affiliated or associated persons has acquired 15% or more of the outstanding common shares, or the announcement of an intention by a similarly constituted party to make a tender or exchange offer resulting in the ownership of 15% or more of the outstanding common shares.
-The dividend has the effect of giving the stockholder a 50% discount on the share's current market value for exercising such right.
+The Rights are not exercisable until the distribution date, which will be the earlier of a public announcement that a person or group of affiliated or associated persons has acquired 15% or more of the outstanding common shares, or the announcement of an intention by a similarly constituted party to make a tender or exchange offer resulting in the effect of giving the stockholder a 50% discount on the share's current market value for exercising such right.
 In the event of a cashless exercise of the Right, and the acquirer has acquired less than 50% beneficial ownership of the Company, a stockholder may exchange one Right for one common share of the Company.
 The final expiration date of the Plan is September 25, 2008.

 Since the inception of the stock buy-back program in January 1998, the Board has subsequently increased the authorization on five occasions, for a total authorized buy-back of 5,000,000 shares or approximately 38% of the previous shares outstanding.
 Such shares are reflected as treasury stock and will be available for general corporate purposes.
-From the initiation of the plan until March 31, 2007, 4,159,191 shares have been repurchased at a cost of \$24,042,801 or an average cost of \$5.78 per share.
-No shares were repurchased during 2004 to 2007 to date.
+From the initiation of the plan until June 30, 2007, 4,159,191 shares have been repurchased at a cost of \$24,042,801 or an average cost of \$5.78 per share.
+No shares were repurchased during 2006, or 2007 to date.

-During the three months ended March 31, 2007, no options or warrants were granted or exercised.
+During the six months ended June 30, 2007, no options or warrants were granted or exercised.